Overview

 Causes

-The theory that serotonin imbalance causes major depressive disorder and related conditions is widely believed.
+The theory that serotonin imbalance causes major depressive disorder and related depressive disorders is widely believed.
 However, there is no substantial evidence to support this theory.
-Instead, many complex, interacting factors could contribute to depression, including biological differences, genetics, and environmental factors.
-Some of these risk factors and potential causes are summarized below:
+Instead, many complex, interacting factors could contribute to depression or other specified depressive disorder, including biological differences, genetics, and environmental factors.

 • Biological differences.
 Brain differences, such as a smaller hippocampus, may be correlated with depressive disorders in some cases.